 As with synonym petition proceedings, the rulemaking prescribed by for implied nutrient content claims in brand names will result in binding final agency decisions.
 However, FDA does not plan to list approved brand name claims in the regulations.
 Unlike approved synonyms, which are available for use by any manufacturer of a qualifying food, approved brand name claims are proprietary and can be used by only one firm.
 Consequently, there is less need for a list of approved brand name claims in the Code of Federal Regulations than there is for a list of approved synonyms.
-However, there is a need for a publicly available, up-to-date list, and FDA intends to maintain such a list.
+However, there is a need for a publicly available, up-to-date list, and FDA intends to maintain such a considered desirable.
+Many comments to the 1989 ANPRM objected to the use of such terms as marketing tools that provide no consistent guidance to the consumer about the nature of the food.
+Some comments suggested that these terms should be defined by FDA or not permitted.